 Or perhaps it is a different version of diclofenac, as of course they come under many different brand names such as sodium diclofenac; Athrotec.
 Has adverse reactions of gastrointestinal bleeding which is symptomatic to COX 1 inhibition and gastrointestinal ulcers.

 thank you very much for all the well done lectures. it is no easy task and u did a great job. please continue the good work for the greater good.
 Nobody knows everything and no one can be perfect. your lecture has made work easier for a whole lot of us. thank you again.

 hello, can i please make an urgent request.
 Can you make a video specifically for important drug reactions for american and canadian dental boards , its so hard to read those and they are all scattered all over the place. specifically, ACETAMINOPHEN, WARFARIN , and more . exam is in 9 days.

 Although I try to obtain information from reputable journals and medical textbooks keep in mind that it may not be always 100% accurate.
 Furthermore, this is NOT a therapeutics lecture and it is NOT meant to provide ANY medical advise.
 Please read disclaimer for the channel.
-For source of information for this video I used article published in European Heart Journal (March 2016): https://academic.oup.com/eurheartj/article/37/13/1015/2398407
+"Relative" COX selectivity data presented in this video was obtained from the article published in European Heart Journal (March 2016): https://academic.oup.com/eurheartj/article/37/13/1015/2398407

 Your videos are really informative and useful although once you've been told that you made a mistake, the least you could do is putting a pop-up note regarding the mistakes you've made in the classification!
 Otherwise its just irresponsible because you knew about it and didn't do anything leading to confusion in many, including myself.
 Because obviously people are watching the videos regardless of your disclaimer.